-Eaves – The edges of the roof that extend over the fascia (face of the wall).
-While they can add aesthetic appeal to the home, they serve a practical purpose of removing excess water.
+Eaves – The portion of the roof that extends over the fascia (face of the wall).
+While they can add aesthetic appeal to the home, they serve the practical purpose of removing excess water.

 Eaves flashing – An additional layer of material that is applied at the eaves in order to assist in preventing damage from water backup.

 Fasteners – Any item that is used to secure roofing materials, such as screws, bolts, nails, etc.